draeger-lab/refinegems/docs/source/modules/growth.rst

 Usable Media
 ------------
 The media to be used with the ``growth`` module via a ``config.yaml`` file.
-More information about which media are provided by the database and how to generate *in silico* media can be found in Section :ref:`Media`.
+More information about which media are provided by the database and how to generate *in silico* media can be found in Section :ref:`Media & Subsets`.